 - anyone (including an entity) who processes or stores data for someone else.

-Does CaC force an ECSP to keep data?
+Does the Bill force an ECSP and financial institutions to keep data?

-Clause 33(1)(b) requires an ECSP to provide “such other assistance as may be necessary” to a member of law enforcement to access, copy or obtain data.
-CaC does not specify what sort of assistance is required, but you would probably have to keep the data for as long as the law enforcement member needs it.
-If you don’t do this you could be fined R5 million or face 5 years in prison.
+Financial institutions and ECSPs (or anyone else who is in control of data, networks or computers) must provide technical assistance and “such other assistance as may be necessary” to law enforcement to search for, access or seize any data or computer that may be connected with a cybercrime.
+The Cyber Bill does not specify what sort of assistance is required, but you would probably have to keep the data or computer for as long as the law enforcement member needs it.
+If you don’t do this you could be fined or face two years in prison.

 What does it mean if I am an ESCP?

-The CaC Bill places some pretty onerous legal obligations on ECSPs.
-Things like reporting cybercrimes to the police and storing evidence about cybercrimes.
-And you could be fined R10,000 a day if you don’t comply.
+The Cyber Bill places some pretty onerous legal obligations on ECSPs and financial institutions.
+Not just on reporting cybercrimes to the police, but also storing evidence about cybercrimes.
+The financial implications to comply with these obligations could be enormous.
+And you could be fined R50,000 if you don’t comply.

 To find out more attend one of our Cyber Crime and Security Law Workshop.